atykhonov/google-translate/README.md

 pop up buffer, i.e. when `google-translate-output-destination` is `nil`.

-The `google-translate-input-method-auto-toggling' variable
+The `google-translate-input-method-auto-toggling` variable
 determines whether input method auto toggling is enabled or not.

 While switching among languages I noticed that I change input method quite often.
 Input method auto toggling allows switch on appropriate input method while switching among languages.
-Auto toggling will work in case of `google-translate-input-method-auto-toggling' is set to `t' and `google-translate-preferable-input-methods-alist' is defined properly.
+Auto toggling will work in case of `google-translate-input-method-auto-toggling` is set to `t` and `google-translate-preferable-input-methods-alist` is defined properly.

 This variable may be defined as follow (just for example):